Elkoumy/amun/README.md

 It provides a mathematical approach to calculate the value of ε that represents the amount of noise injected a process mining model that optimizes the risk and utility measures.
 Amun keeps all the traces and all the activities of a DFG.
-An emperical evaluation of Amun using 13 real-world event logs could be found in our recent [paper](addlinkhere).
+An emperical evaluation of Amun using 13 real-world event logs could be found in our recent [paper](https://arxiv.org/pdf/2012.01119.pdf).

 ### Cite the Project
 ```
-Add citation here.
+Elkoumy, Gamal, Alisa Pankova, and Marlon Dumas.
+"Privacy-Preserving Directly-Follows Graphs: Balancing Risk and Utility in Process Mining". arXiv preprint arXiv:2012.01119 (2020)
 ```